 starts trace, sets the trace level for the specified component and allocates a trace buffer.
-You can specify a trace level with n, if you do not, the default level will be used (see comtr -h).
+You can specify a trace level with level, if you do not, the default level will be used (see comtr -h).
+Bei Angabe der Zusatz-option -v werden die anfallenden Trace-Daten direkt nach stdout geschrieben.